418: Attack of the Eye Creatures

 [Sung.]
 Rough boys, under the street …

-A paraphrase of the song “Rough Boys” by The Who.
+Riffing on the song “Rough Boys” by Pete Townshend, co-founder of the British rock group the Who, from his 1980 solo album Empty Glass.
 Actual lyrics: “Tough boys/Running the streets/Come a little closer/Rough toys/Under the sheets/Nobody knows her …”

 Hey, it’s John-Boy, back from college!

 The Waltons was a classic family TV drama that aired from 1972 to 1981.
 John-Boy Walton, played by Richard Thomas, started college in the second season of the show.

 [Sung.]
 Teenage wasteland … they’re all wasted …

 A line from the song “Baba O’Riley” by The Who.

 Steve, Earl, and Ed are a mystery.
 Linc Hayes and Julie Barnes (played by Clarence Williams III and Peggy Lipton, respectively) were two of the hip young police narks in the TV series The Mod Squad, which aired from 1968-1973.
 Mr. Spock was the Vulcan science officer aboard the starship Enterprise on the original Star Trek TV series (1966-1969); the part was played by Leonard Nimoy.

 A reference to a popular conspiracy theory about the assassination of President John F. Kennedy in 1963, which postulates that at least one of the shots came not from Lee Harvey Oswald in the Texas Book Depository but from a second, unidentified gunman on what has become known as the “grassy knoll,” a small hill with a fence at the top, behind which the gunman—who some claim was a man dressed as a police officer—crouched with his rifle.